colinhacks/zod/README.md

 If you prefer to only coerce [valid ISO 8601 strings](https://en.wikipedia.org/wiki/ISO_8601), use the `coerce` parameter.

-This method is useful when using zod with a tool that uses JSON to serialize/deserialize, since `Date` objects are serialized via `.toISOString()` with `JSON.stringify`.
+This method is useful to avoid accidentally coercing `null` into `1970-01-01`, and also when using zod with a tool that uses JSON to serialize/deserialize (since `Date` objects are serialized via `.toISOString()` with `JSON.stringify`).

 ```ts
 const dateSchema = z.date({ coerce: "iso" });